 Coaching and Mentoring

 Scholars receive individualized coaching to focus and support their leadership development growth.
 As part of coaching, students routinely set goals, engage in development planning, and reflect on their progress.
-Students receive mentoring from the program professors as well as practitioners in the field.

 Out of the classroom experiences provide opportunities for Scholars to explore leadership in a variety of contexts.
 Additionally, students participate in informal gatherings and off-campus trips to facilitate community development within their cohort.